Why Family Business Stocks Are Better – Why They Outperform (Owner-Operated Businesses Have Skin In The Game)

 Many of them can increase prices and make more money, but this can, of course, jeopardize the brand and long-term profits.
 They don’t focus on what they “could”, but what they “should”.

-Costco is a perfect example where the main goal is to serve its members by selling the products at practically no mark-up and focus on their membership fees as the primary revenue and income (I wrote about Costco in 2020).
+Costco is a perfect example where the main goal is to serve its members by selling the products at practically no mark-up and focus on their membership fees as the primary revenue and income (I wrote about Costco and its moat earlier).

 Likewise, Jeff Bezos in Amazon is guided by the customer experience.
 At the end of the day that will lead to profits.